opendistro-for-elasticsearch/sql/sql-odbc/docs/user/power_bi_support.md

-# Microsoft Power BI Desktop
+#  Connecting Open Distro For ElasticSearch to Microsoft Power BI Desktop

 **NOTE**: **The connector is under development.
 All connection options are not available yet.
 There could be issues while loading data**